spences10/scottspence.com/posts/2020/06/18/theming-with-linaria/index.md

 ```

 The `...` represents the reset of the items in the object, I've
-shortend it for brevity otherwise this would be a 400 line snippet. 😅
+shortened it for brevity otherwise this would be a 400 line snippet.
+😅

 Really all I need from this is the `theme` object but rather than mess
 around with the object I'll destructure the theme out of it in the